 The same goes if your employer offers an optional supplementary pension plan, such as a Group Registered Retirement Savings Plan (RRSP), a Voluntary Retirement Savings Plans (VRSP) or a Pooled Registered Pension Plan (PRPP).

-You can contribute up to $5,500 a year to a Tax-Free Savings Account.
-Since its inception in 2009 until 2018 inclusively, the total contribution room of this savings vehicle is $57,000.
+You can contribute up to $6,000 in 2019 to a Tax-Free Savings Account.
+Since its inception in 2009 until 2019 inclusively, the total contribution room of this savings vehicle is $63,500.
 Keep in mind that there is no age limit to contribute to a TFSA.

 Have funds that are suddenly available to you like an inheritance or profits from the sale of your home?
 Consider taking advantage of your unused contribution room.
 You could place the funds received in your TFSA to add to your retirement income without increasing your tax rate payable at retirement or cutting into your Old Age Security pension.

 Systematic saving is a great way to put money aside for retirement without feeling too much of an impact.
 These are automatic withdrawals debited from your bank account or deducted from your paycheck.
 You’ll be saving without even noticing.

 The funds placed in a basic bank account are constantly losing value due to inflation and low interest rates.
 Even if a certain degree of caution in terms of your investments is a good idea as you get older, you won’t make any returns if you don’t invest.

 If you are in your 50s, your investment horizon is still long-term ,so you should invest most of your savings.
 A judicious balance of guaranteed investment certificates (GICs), bonds and company shares will increase your retirement income without taking undue risks.